MicrosoftDocs/query-docs/query-languages/dax/rank-function-dax.md

     - RANK will first determine all \<orderBy> and \<partitionBy> columns that have no corresponding outer column.
     - For every combination of existing values for these columns in RANK parent context, RANK is evaluated and a row is returned.
     - RANK’s final output is a rank number.
+- If the \<matchBy> is present, then RANK will try to use columns in \<partitionBy> and \<matchBy> to idenfity the current row.
-- If the columns specified within \<orderBy> and \<partitionBy> can't uniquely identify every row in \<relation>, then two or more rows may have the same ranking and the ranking will be determined by the ties parameter.
+- If the columns specified within \<orderBy> and \<partitionBy> can't break ties among rows in \<relation>, then two or more rows may have the same ranking and the ranking will be determined by the ties parameter.
 - RANK returns a blank value for total rows.
 It's recommended that you test your expression thoroughly.
 - RANK does not compare to RANKX as SUM compares to SUMX.